"He's very thorough and very knowledgeable on all aspects of tax."Chambers 2020

 Jeffrey G. Davis is a partner in the Tax Transactions & Consulting group in Mayer Brown’s Washington DC office and is a co-head of the firm’s Renewable Energy group.
-Jeff represents major corporations, financial institutions and private equity funds on a wide range of US federal income tax matters.
-His practice focuses on partnership tax, tax credits and other incentives, and project finance and development.
+He advises clients on a wide range of US federal income tax matters, with an emphasis on project finance, development and energy transactions.

 Georgetown University Law Center, LLM in Taxation, with distinction

 Pepperdine University Rick J. Caruso School of Law, JD, summa cum laude

 Articles Editor, Pepperdine Law Review